s1lvaj/degoogle/README.md

 With time, you'll see u dont care about some of the channels.
 This is not to pass the idea of "phone bad", but "being overwhelmed and with no autonomy is bad".
 Content is great, but you need to be able to clearly choose what you want to see.
 And after a quarter of a life consuming a lot of content, maybe clearly controling it is the best.
 Again, technology is supposed to help you out, not consider your life and attention as a market niche to be explored.

-If you don't wanna open youtube directly to watch the videos, mpv is a great alternative: https://mpv.io/installation/

 ```javascript Sending Email
 def send_email(
         body: str,